-With respect to returns other than estimated income tax returns, the Municipality shall impose a monthly penalty of twenty-five dollars ($25.00) for each failure to timely file a return, regardless of the liability shown thereon for each month, or any fraction thereof, during which the return remains unfiled.
-The penalty shall not exceed a total of one hundred fifty dollars ($150.00) in assessed penalty for each failure to timely file a return.
+The Tax Office shall impose a monthly penalty of twenty-five dollars ($25.00) for failure to timely file a return, regardless of the liability.
+The penalty shall be charged for each month, or fraction thereof, not to exceed a total of one hundred fifty dollars ($150.00).

 Income Tax Ordinance

 Tax Forms and Instructions

 - 2019 Individual Tax Form (Fillable PDF) Pages 1 And 2

 - 2019 Individual Tax Form Instructions Pages 3 And 4